dhairyajangir/Ecommerce/README.md

-# E--commerce-website
+# E-commerce

-****
-## Milestone 1: Project Overview-
+## Milestone 1

-In this milestone, we demonstrated the working of MERN Stack.
-And by using the MERN stack we are going to bulid an e-commerce website
+In this we have seen the demonstration of the MERN

-Which is,

-**M - MongoDB** - Used to handle databases

-**E - Express.js** -  Used to easily handle severs

-**R - React.js** - Used for frontedend

-**N - Node.js** - Used with express.js for server handling

-### **Project Features :- **

-#### **Pages**
-1. **Authentication**
-   - Login / Signup functionality.
-   - User validation and session management.

-2. **Product Page**
-   - Displays all available products.
-   - Allows users to view product details.

-3. **Orders Page**
-   - Lists all orders made by the user.
-   - Displays order history and details.

-4. **Payment Gateway**
-   - Integrates a secure payment system.
-   - Handles transactions seamlessly.
-****
+M-MongoDb
+E-Express JS[used as an API between client and server ] R-React[ this will be our client in case of the application] N-Node js we use for the running of express

+Authentication : login logout signup
+Product page : All the products
+Orders Page : Shows orders for each user payment gateway

 ## Milestone 2: Project Overview -

-In this milestone we learned how to setup a development enviroment for a backend project and also started with making Basic UI for Login page.-
+In this milestone2 we learned how to setup a develpoment enviroment for a backend project and also started with making bsic UI for login page .

-Key Learnings -

-- Learned tailwind css for login page UI
-- Learned to setup basic tools used in backend like -
+Setting up of the frontend with following commands and packages

+tailwind CSS
+React (npm create vite@latest frontend) setting up of the backend with following commands and packages npm init || npm init -y

-  -  express
+express (npm i express)
-  -  mongoose
+mongoose (npm i mongoose)
-  -  dotenv
+cors (npm i cors)
-  -  nodemon
+nodemon (npm i nodemon)
-  -  cookie-parser
-  -  nodemailer etc...
-- And learned Basic react Routing.

-****

 ## Milestone 3: Project Overview -